cornell-c2s2/ece5745_sec7/docs/index.md

     % less $RESULTS_DIR/reports/manufacturability.rpt

-Here, we can see that our design passes DRC and LVS checks, as well as that the antenna report is empty (indicating that we have no antenna errors)
+Here, we can see that our design passes DRC and LVS checks, as well as that the antenna report is empty (indicating that we have no antenna errors).
+For those that are curious, or may not have heard of them, antenna violations arise when the tools detects that a particularly long wire may experience sufficient charge buildup during plasma etching that it may damage any gates it's connected to - more information can be found in the textbook, specifically Section 3.6.1 and Figure 3.36.

 Evaluating Area
 --------------------------------------------------------------------------